Sally Gowen Stander MD FASA (She/Her)

 Summary

-- Dr. Sally Stander is an anesthesiologist based in Chapel Hill, NC, with subspecialties in Ambulatory, Obstetrical, and Regional Anesthesiology.
-She completed her residency in Anesthesiology at the University of North Carolina Hospitals and is a graduate of Virginia Commonwealth University School of Medicine.
+- Dr. Sally Stander is a general anesthesiologist based in Chapel Hill, NC, with subspecialty training in Regional Anesthesiology.
+She completed her residency in Anesthesiology and fellowship at the University of North Carolina Hospitals.
+She is a graduate of Virginia Commonwealth University School of Medicine.
 Her research contributions include publications on nerve blockade techniques and endotracheal procedures, with several of her works being cited in other academic literature.

 Education & Training